sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 2010 Senate 2 Chamber 3 did consist of: Voßkuhle, Mellinghoff, Lübbe-Wolf.
 Came to Court (04/2008, 01/2001, 03/2002).
 Therefore the replacement would be: 132, because Voßkuhle is the youngest.

-Final data set consists of:
+The final data set used for the analysis is in folder in/data-input and is called "final_dataset.csv".
+The data set with the full data (where the analysis data set was created from) is called "full_dataset.csv".

+The **final_dataset.csv** contains the following variables:

+- az: Aktenzeichen
+- date: then date of the decision
+- senat: the Senat the decision was decided in (either 1 or 2)
+- anordnung: is the decision a BvQ or not.
+This info is directly from az
+- link: the url to the decision:
+- year: the year of the decision
+- kammer: the number of the three-judge panel a decision was decided
 - r1, r2, r3:
 The judges actual signing a decision.
 - r1_f, r2_f, r3_f
-The judges formally sitting in this panel
+The judges formally sitting in this panel according to the RoP

 - gv:
  The order of the judges who are going to replace an absente judge.

 - ersetzt:
-The name(s) of the judges who are absente.
+The name(s) of the judges who are absent.

 - ersatz:
-The name of the judges who are the replacement.
+The name of the judges who are the replacement/substitution.

--konform:
+- konform:
 how the panel would look like if the replacement order is in according with the RoP

 - crit:
-critical case; this is, whether following the replacement order (RoP) would lead to a totally black or red chamber.
+critical episode; this is, whether following the replacement order (RoP) would lead to a totally black or red chamber (a homogenous panel only consisting of justices with the same party label, e.h. three left or three right justices)

 - c_nachgversatz:
-kammerfarbe die mit ersatz nach gv entstehen würde
+panel composition if the RoP was followed.

 - which_gov:
 At which position in the order of the replacement is the actual replacement?
-1 3 for instance means the first and then the third judge of the RoP are selected
+1 3 for instance means the first and then the third judge of the substitution order in accordance with the RoP are selected

-- real_c
+- real_c:
-which of the judges in the real chamber are red?
+how many of the judges in the real/observed panel are red? zero means all justices are right, 1 means LRR, 2 means LLR, 3 means LLL.

-ToDO:

-- Datensatz beschreiben
-- Master do anpassen
-- Github dafür machen und rdm updaten
-- Describe the robustness checks with one paragraph in appendix
+- gv_viol: was the first rule of the substitution order according to the RoP violated or not.

+## How to replicate the analyses

+It is generally adviced to use a unix-system for the replication, because the German Umlaute can make the name merging tricky.

+1. To replicate our results, you first use the *master.R* and follow the code.
+The *master.R* sources the r code which is necessary to create the final data set used for the analyses.
+It sources prep.formal.R, prep.case.R, code_vars.R.
+Once you have run this, you are ready to do the analyses.

+2. The analysis.rmd is a RMarkdown containing all the code for the main analysis and robustness checks.
+It also produces the graphs and the regression tables, and codes the variables necessary to do the robustness checks.